Youth rehabilitation centers in Florida under scrutiny

 percent or "commendable" performance.

-run juvenile facilities in Florida, and also attacked the state's quality-assurance system.
-The Arthur G. Dozier School
+state-run juvenile facilities in Florida, and also attacked the state's quality-assurance system.
+The Arthur G. Dozier

-for Boys and the Jackson Juvenile Offender Center were closed after federal investigators began their probe in
+School for Boys and the Jackson Juvenile Offender Center were closed after federal investigators began their probe

 "The constitutional violations identified in the enclosed report are the result of the state's failed system of oversight